RedElf (Elle Fredine) is a photographer and published author who enjoys crafting and finding unique gifts.

 We recently replaced the old love seat with a new, full-sized sofa.
 And about time, too!
 No more curling up to watch TV—now we can stretch out.
 But, what to do with the love seat?
 It was too good to take to the dump.
 It was a bit worn in spots, but it still had some good years left in it.

 Luckily, when a friend heard, she confided they needed a couch downstairs.
 Problem solved.
-Except she didn't want the large, coordinating throw-pillows.
+Except she didn't want the large, coordinating throw pillows.
 The fabric was still good, but the binding and trim were worn.

 Hmm, that other footstool needs work, but this might require a bit of sewing.

-- A single piece of pillow fabric weren't quite wide enough to span the top of the footstool so, one was cut in half and a strip of pillow fabric was added, sewn between the two cut edges.
+- A single piece of pillow fabric wasn't quite wide enough to span the top of the footstool so, one was cut in half and a strip of pillow fabric was added, sewn between the two cut edges.

 - The pieced fabric was then fitted inside-out on the top of the stool.

 - Two more pieces of pillow fabric were cut in half and three of those halves were pinned inside-out around the top, to make a skirt covering the sides of the footstool.